 - Marketing agreements

 Start Amendment Part

 For the reasons set forth in the preamble, under the authority of 7 U.S.C.
-601-674, 7 CFR part 953 is removed.End Amendment Part
+601-674, AMS proposes that 7 CFR part 953 be removed.End Amendment Part

 End Supplemental Information

 BILLING CODE 3410-02-P